touchlab/Kermit/website/docs/IOS_LOGGING.md

 ## OSLogWriter

 This is the parent class of `XcodeSeverityWriter`.
-There is no emoji added for severity, and `Throwable` is sent as a string to oslog.
+There is no emoji added for severity, and `Throwable` is sent as a string to OSLog.
 This may trim exceptions.
-You can implement a custom version that writes each line of a stack trace to oslog, or whatever else you'd like to do.
+You can implement a custom version that writes each line of a stack trace to OSLog, or whatever else you'd like to do.
 Override `logThrowable`.

+In addition to the `MessageStringFormatter`, `OSLogWriter` takes in three optional parameters specific to OSLog calls:
+* `subsystem` - An identifier string that's passed directly into the OSLog constructor.
+(See more [here](https://developer.apple.com/documentation/os/oslog/2320726-init)).
+* `category` - A category within the subsystem that's passed directly into the OSLog constructor.
+(See more [here](https://developer.apple.com/documentation/os/oslog/2320726-init)).
+* `publicLogging` - When true `OSLog` enforces logs to be public (See documentation [here](https://developer.apple.com/documentation/os/logging/generating_log_messages_from_your_code#3665948)).

 ## NSLogWriter